TEDC1

-Uncharacterized protein C14orf80 is a protein which in humans is encoded by the chromosome 14 open reading frame 80, C14orf80, gene.
+Tubulin epsilon and delta complex protein 1 is a protein which in humans is encoded by the gene TEDC1 (previously C14orf80).

+It is thought to function by enhancing hedgehog signaling in the cilia, and may also play a role in stabilizing actin filaments against perturbations.

 Gene

 Location

 C14orf80 is located on chromosome 14 (14q32.33) starting at 105,489,855bp and ending at 105,499,248bp.
 C14orf80 is 9,393 base pairs long and contains 11 exons that can be alternatively spliced to form different mRNA variants.

 Variants

 Transcription of C14orf80 can produce 19 mRNA splice variants.
 Only six of these nineteen variants are predicted to not encode for a protein.
 Of the mRNA variants that have been found experimentally, the longest is 1,719 base pairs and produces a protein with 426 amino acids.

 Expression

 C14orf80 has been determined to be expressed in 77 types of tissues and 100 developmental stages.
 It has also been determined to have a higher level of expression in a few cases of pancreatic and prostate cancer cells compared to normal tissue.